 Website - DEQ’s headquarters office will update its website with any new or amended permits, permit application forms, and compliance reporting forms.

 Database - DEQ will use its existing TRAACS database to implement the Title V and Air Contaminant Discharge Permit programs and track compliance with the new NESHAP and New Source Performance Standards.
+Minor changes will need to be made to TRAACS to accommodate the ability to add new requirements to Simple or Standard Air Contaminant Discharge Permits by assigning the affected facility to a Air Contaminant Discharge Permit Attachment.

 Invoicing - DEQ will use its existing TRAACS database for invoicing.